NTIA/p2108-test-data/README.md

 [doi-badge]: https://zenodo.org/badge/892826210.svg
 [doi-link]: https://zenodo.org/badge/latestdoi/892826210

-This repository contains a dataset used to test the NTIA/ITS implementation of Recommendation ITU-R P.2108.
+This repository contains a dataset used to test the NTIA/ITS implementations of Recommendation ITU-R P.2108.

 The software tested using this dataset can be found using the links below.